yssource/rhai/README.md

 Members and methods
 -------------------

-Properties and methods in a Rust custom type registered with the [`Engine`] can be called just like in Rust.
+Properties and methods in a Rust custom type registered with the [`Engine`] can be called just like a regular function in Rust.
 Unlike functions defined in script (for which all arguments are passed by _value_), native Rust functions may mutate the object (or the first argument if called in normal function call style).